Minor in Environmental Analysis & Policy

 Principal Courses (3)

 - CAS EC 101 Introductory Microeconomic Analysis

-- CAS GE 100 Introduction to Environmental Science
+- CAS GE 100 Environmental Change and Sustainability

-- CAS GE 309 Intermediate Environmental Analysis & Policy
+- CAS GE 309 Intermediate Environmental Analysis and Policy

 - One course in quantitative environmental modeling, chosen from: CAS GE 302, 365, 375, 420, or 550